Wills Power of Attorney Legal Advice How it Works Pricing

 • Certificates of Exhibits

 In particular, you need to pay close attention to the Affidavit of Executor.
-When you sign an Affidavit, you are swearing or affirming the truth of its contents.
-As such, you must carefully review and approve the document before signing it.
-If you do not agree with something in the Affidavit (or any of the documents), you should contact your lawyer so the document can be amended accordingly.
+When you sign an Affidavit, you are swearing or affirming the truth of its contents, so must carefully review and approve the document before signing it.
+If you do not agree with something in the Affidavit (or any of the documents), you should contact your solicitor to make amendments.

 Only an authorised witness can witness you sign your Affidavit.
 Authorised witnesses include: